robjhyndman/hdrcde/cran-comments.md

 ## revdep checks

-All reverse dependencies have been checked and no issues found.
+All reverse dependencies have been checked with no new errors detected.